 Honesty is key.

 Meetings should not only be a time to exchange information and discuss private matters – they should be an opportunity to build a relationship and establish trust.
 Remember, all meetings with your solicitor is confidential; if you do not provide accurate and honest information, you will waste time, money and credibility.
+If there is Domestic Violence involved, then don’t be afraid to mention it.

 4. Ask questions